gcgarner/IOTstack/docs/Accessing-your-Device-from-the-internet.md

 OK
 ```

+The timestamp is produced by the `duck.sh` script.
+The [expected responses from the DuckDNS service](https://www.duckdns.org/spec.jsp) are:

+* "OK" - indicating success; or
+* "KO" - indicating failure.

-The expected response is a timestamp followed by "OK".
-Check your work if you get any errors.
+Check your work if you get "KO" or any other errors.

 Next, assuming `dig` is installed on your Raspberry Pi (`sudo apt install dnsutils`), you can test propagation by sending a directed query to a DuckDNS name server.
 For example, assuming the domain name you registered was `downunda.duckdns.org`, you would query like this: